 Skilled personnel working in accordance with safe working practices must carry out the lifting of machines.
 Before lifting the correct equipment must be available.
 Cranes, jacks, slings, and lifting beams must be capable of carrying the weight of the machine to be lifted.
-Do not use the shaft extension for lifting or moving the machine.
+The lifting eyebolt situated in the top of the cylinder and a crane hook must be used when lifting or moving the machine (see fig 3).
+Do not use the machine ports or the shaft extension for lifting or moving the machine.